rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 ---
 layout: post
-title: "Better crashlogs or how to always know which of your observables just crashed"
+title: "RxJava: better crashlogs or how to always know which of your observables just crashed"
 excerpt: "Once in a while, something inside RxJava will crash and give you absolutely useless crash log.
 How to never get into this kind of situation?"
 tags: rxjava rx